 CS RELIGIOUS & HEBREW SCHOOL ATTENDANCE POLICY

 Congregation Shalom is committed to a program of excellence for our students.
 It is therefore expected that students will attend Religious and Hebrew school regularly.
 This will help to guarantee continuity of learning and solid integration into the classroom and religious school environment.
-Prompt and regular attendance is essential for the proper education of your child and effective operations of the school.
+Prompt and regular attendance is essential for the proper education of your child and effective operation of the school.
 Students will be expected to make up all missed work.

 The Board of Trustees has established that a minimum of 80% attendance and/or satisfactory completion of course work, be required annually in order for students to matriculate to the next grade level.
 The Rabbi and the Director of Education have the authority to withhold matriculation and/or Bar or Bat Mitzvah if the child does not complete the work agreed upon.